y0mbo/todo.txt/docs/regex.md

 (A) 2011-03-02 Valid create date Call Mom
 (A) Not a create date 2011-03-02
-Learn how to add 2+2 not a valid project x 2011-03-03 Call Mom Complete task xylophone lesson not a complete task
+Learn how to add 2+2 not a valid project x 2011-03-03 Call Mom.
+This is a completed task xylophone lesson not a completed task
-X 2012-01-01 Make resolutions not a complete task
+X 2012-01-01 This is not a completed task
-(A) x Find ticket prices not a complete task x 2011-03-02 2011-03-01 Review Tim's pull request valid closed task Valid key:value pair
+(A) x Find ticket prices not a completed task x 2011-03-02 2011-03-01 Review Tim's pull request valid closed task Valid key:value pair
 Valid key value pair due:2019-02-02